 Bettas are beautiful fish that are often misunderstood by pet owners.

-When you see them in the pet store, they’ll kept in small containers of stagnant water.
+When you see them in the pet store, they’ll keep in small containers of stagnant water.

-While they can survive in those conditions for a short time, they will be no means thrive.
+While they can survive in those conditions for a short time, they will by no means thrive.

 If you want your betta to live as long as possible, there are a lot of things to consider.